Setting up a new modular robot core

 Hardware setup for a V2 Robot

-For instructions on how to set up the hardware of a V2 core, refer to https://github.com/ci-group/robohat.
+For more instructions on how to set up the hardware of a V2 core, refer to https://github.com/ci-group/robohat.

 Important: For the V2 to work properly the config.txt on the RPi has to be changed.
 The following file contains the correct config content: https://github.com/ci-group/robohat/blob/main/config.txt.
 On the RPi adjust the config in /boot/config.txt or on newer systems /boot/firmware/config.txt.